shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 end
 ```

-Now, lets examine this approach as well.
-It seems that this one is also
+Let's examine this approach as well.
+It seems that this one is also problematic.
-problematic:

 If the transaction fails or rollbacks (for example, due to a uniqueness
-constraint) we are going to publish a message to RabbitMQ that is not correct.
+constraint) we will publish a message to RabbitMQ that is not correct.

 The user was **not created**, yet we still sent a "user-signed-up" message to
 upstream services.
 Our service is lying.
 Unacceptable!